 Special Classes of Employment Treatment Under Employment Taxes Special Classes of Employment and Special Types of Payments Social Security and Medicare Federal Unemployment (U.S. Virgin Islands Only) Aliens: 1.
 Resident a.
 Service performed in U.S. Same as U.S. citizen; exempt if any part of service as crew member of foreign vessel or aircraft is performed outside U.S. Same as U.S. citizen. b.
 Service performed outside U.S. Taxable if (1) working for an American employer or (2) an American employer by agreement covers U.S. citizens and residents employed by its foreign affiliates.
 Exempt unless on or in connection with an American vessel or aircraft and either performed under contract made in U.S., or alien is employed on such vessel or aircraft when it touches U.S. port.
 2. Nonresident working in U.S. a.
 Workers lawfully admitted under section 101(a)(15)(H)(ii)(a) of the Immigration and Nationality Act on a temporary basis to perform agricultural labor ("H-2(A) workers").
 Exempt.
-Exempt.
-Student, scholar, trainee, teacher, etc., as nonimmigrant alien under section 101(a)(15)(F), (J), (M), or (Q) or Philippine resident admitted to Guam under section 101(a)(15)(H) of Immigration and Nationality Act.
-Exempt if service is performed for purpose specified in section 101(a)(15)(F), (J), (H), (M) (Q) of Immigration and Nationality Act.
-However, these taxes may apply if the employecomes a resident alien. c.
+Exempt. b.
+Student, scholar, trainee, teacher, etc., as nonimmigrant alien under section 101(a)(15)(F), (J), (M), or (Q) or Philippine resident admitted to Guam under section 101(a)(15)(H) of Immigration and Nationality Act. specified in section 101(a)(15)(F), (J), (H), (M), or lowever, these taxes may apply if the employee c.
 All other nonresidents working in U.S. Same as U.S. citizen; exempt if any part of service as crew member of foreign vessel or aircraft is performed outside U.S. and employer is not American employer.
 Same as U.S. citizen.
-Nonresident working on American vessel or aircraft outside U.S. Taxable if under contract made in U.S., or v touches U.S. port. vorker is employed on vessel or aircraft when it Deceased worker's wages: 1.
+3. Nonresident working on American vessel or aircraft outside U.S. Taxable if under contract made in U.S., or worker is employed on vessel or aircraft when touches U.S. port.
+Deceased worker's wages:1.
 Paid to beneficiary or estate in same calendar year of worker's death.
 Taxable.
 Taxable.
-Paid to beneficiary or estate after the year of worker's death.
+2. Paid to beneficiary or estate after the year of worker's death.
 Exempt.
 Exempt.
 Dependent care assistance programs (limited to \$5,000; \$2,500 if married filing separately).
-Exempt to the extent it is reasonable to beli income under Internal Revenue Code (IR eve that amounts will be excludable from gross C) section 129.
+Exempt to the extent it is reasonable to bel income under Internal Revenue Code (IF eve that amounts will be excludable from gross IC) section 129.
 Disabled worker's wages paid after the year in which worker became entitled to disability insurance benefits under the Social Security Act.
 Exempt if worker did not perform any service for employer during period for which payment is made.
 Taxable.
 Domestic service in college clubs, fraternities, and sororities.
 Exempt if paid to regular student; also exempt if employee is paid less than \$100 in a year by an income-tax-exempt employer.
 Taxable if employer paid total cash wages of \$1,000 or more (for all household employees) in any calendar quarter in the current or preceding year.
 Employee achievement awards.
 Exempt to the extent it is reasonable to believe the amounts will be excludable from gross income under IRC section 74(c).
 Family employees: Child employed by parent (or by partnership in which each partner is a parent of the child).
 Exempt until age 18.
 Exempt until age 21.
 Child employed by parent for domestic work or not in the course of a trade or business.
 Exempt until age 21.
 Exempt until age 21.
 3. Parent employed by child.
 Taxable if in course of the child's business.
 For household work in private home of child, see Pub.
 926. Exempt.
-Spouse employed by spouse.
+4. Spouse employed by spouse.
 Taxable if in course of spouse's business.
 Exempt.